Veldrin055/email-failover-app/README.md

 ## Configuration
 Config lives in `/resources/application.yaml`.

+You can edit this file to add any API keys, URLs or other configuration options.
+Please note a restart is required for any changes to take effect.

 ## Improvements that could be made
 * Better failover logic - at the moment it's just try primary, and if that fails try secondary.